samkitpalrecha/KraftonAssignment/README.md

 * **State Broadcast:** The server sends a snapshot of the entire world (`{ players, coins, timestamp }`) to all clients after every tick.

 ### 2. Network Simulation (The 200ms Constraint)
-[cite_start]To meet the resilience requirement, `setTimeout` wrappers are used on both ends:
+To meet the resilience requirement, `setTimeout` wrappers are used on both ends:
 * **Client:** `sendInput` waits 200ms before actually emitting the WebSocket message.
 * **Server:** `broadcast` waits 200ms before sending the state snapshot to clients.
 * **Result:** A minimum 400ms Round-Trip-Time (RTT) delay between pressing a key and receiving the confirmed position.